cardano-scaling/hydra/docs/adr/2022-03-23-udp-networking.md

 2. A Multiplexing connection manager that manages a set of equivalent peers, maintains connectivity, and ensures diffusion of messages to/from all peers,
 2. Typed protocols for expressing the logic of message exchanges as a form of _state machine_.

-While it's been working mostly fine so far, we think the abstractions and facilities provided by this network layer are not well suited for Hydra Head networking.
-Some of the questions and shortcomings are discussed in a document on [Networking Requirements](../../core-concepts/networking.md), and has the Hydra Head matures it seems time is ripe for overhauling current network implementation to better suite current and future Hydra Head networks needs.
+While it's been working mostly fine so far, the abstractions and facilities provided by this network layer are not well suited for Hydra Head networking.
+Some of the questions and shortcomings are discussed in a document on [Networking Requirements](../../core-concepts/networking.md), and as the Hydra Head matures it seems time is ripe for overhauling current network implementation to better suite current and future Hydra Head networks needs.

 ## Decision

-* Hydra Head nodes communicate by sending messages to other nodes using _UDP_ protocol
+* Hydra Head nodes communicate by sending messages to other nodes using [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) protocol

 ## Details